LIQUIDITY, GOING CONCERN AND MANAGEMENT’S PLANS

 Note 3 - Liquidity, Going Concern and Management’s Plans

-The Company reported net income of approximately $3,950,000 and a net loss of approximately $4,899,000 for the three and nine months ended September 30, 2020, and a net loss of $2,624,000 and $11,616,000 for the three and nine months ended September 30, 2019, respectively.
-The Company has historically incurred losses from operations and expects to continue to generate negative cash flows as the Company’s revenue-generating activities were suspended until July.
-The consolidated financial statements are prepared using accounting principles generally accepted in the United States (“U.S. GAAP”) as applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
+The Company incurred net losses of approximately $2,279,000 and $8,806,000 for the three and nine months ended September 30, 2022.
+The Company has historically incurred losses from operations and expects to continue to generate negative cash flows as it implements its plan around the Biosciences Division.
+The consolidated financial statements are prepared using accounting principles generally accepted in the United States (“U.S. GAAP”) as applicable to a going concern.

-The Company had cash on hand of approximately $3,437,000 as of September 30, 2020 and $2,481,000, as of November 12, 2020.
-The Company’s cash is insufficient to fund its operations over the next year and the Company will need to raise additional capital through debt or equity offerings to continue operations.
+The Company had cash on hand of approximately $37,000 as of September 30, 2022, and approximately $30,000 as of November 14, 2022.
+The Company’s cash is insufficient to fund its operations over the next year and the Company is currently working to obtain additional debt or equity financing to help support working capital needs.

 There can be no assurance that the Company will be able to raise additional funds or that the terms and conditions of any future financings will be workable or acceptable to the Company or its shareholders.
-The Company will need to raise additional funds of which there can be no assurance and if the Company is unable to fund its operations from existing cash on hand, operating cash flows, additional borrowings or raising equity capital, the Company may be forced to reduce expenses or discontinue operations.
-The interim consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+If the Company is unable to fund its operations from existing cash on hand, operating cash flows, additional borrowings, or raising equity capital, the Company may not continue operations.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.